drduh/gone/README.md

 - JSON-based configurations, logging and server responses
 - Token (string-based) authentication and request limiter

-## Security

-gone has not yet been subject to security audit and may lack adequate user input validation.

-Therefore, gone is only intended for use on a secure network with trusted devices, such as a private LAN.

 # Development

 gone requires [Go](https://go.dev/doc/install) to develop.